kimmikirino/trainees-frontend-test/README.md

 - Code readability
 - Commit history - structure and quality in english
 - Component-based structure
-- Libraries used
+- Additional Libraries used
 - Reusable Components
 - ES6 features
+- HTML5

 ## Questions or Problems?

-You can write us a Github issue.
+You can write us any time (whatsapp, email, or you can even call us)

-## Feedback (Optional)
+## IMPORTANT

-Feedback is part of our culture, it would be very gratifying if you could contribute to our hiring process by responding to [this short questionnaire](https://docs.google.com/forms/d/e/1FAIpQLSe02C1P-ZwCTBK5h5p5yckQs0DbsRGjwz7GaI-ICzks2EhxkA/viewform).
+- Please, Do NOT copy the code from any of your friends
+- Please, Do not ask for help to experienced friends or boy/girl friends
+- Code by yourself, we appreciate it
+- Submit your PR until September 5th (23:59)

 ## Happy Coding!